Sobernheim-d/VergeNewsScraper/README.md

 # VergeNewsScraper

-his app uses Cheerio to scrape news articles from a specific news site and allows the user to make comments on each artcle and delete them.
+This app uses Cheerio to scrape news articles from a specific news site and allows the user to make comments on each artcle and delete them.
 The app uses a Mongo databse and Mongoose to store comments and articles and is deployed via Heroku.

 ## Live Heroku App Link
 https://arcane-stream-69281.herokuapp.com/